Flank/flank-dashboard/docs/05_project_metrics.md

 ## Build Results Metric
 #### Description
 A build results metric includes the build results and duration of the latest builds.
-Same as build statuses, build results can be successful, failed, unknown.
+Same as build statuses, build results can be successful, failed, neutral or unknown.
 #### Source
 The information about build results comes from the CI system that performs these builds.
 #### Date ranges